nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva8](./img/kuva8.png)

 The Highstate was applied successfully.
-We run the command twice and got a "succeeded: 11 (changed=0)" message, so our environment was idempotent, as intended.
+We ran the command twice and got a "succeeded: 11 (changed=0)" message, so our environment was idempotent, as intended.

 ![kuva9](./img/kuva9.png)